 What Is New Car Replacement Insurance?

 If you’re buying a new vehicle, in addition to gap insurance, consider new car replacement coverage.
 Some insurers include this coverage in their auto policy, whereas others offer it as an add-on.
-With new car replacement coverage, if you total your new car before a set number of miles or a set period of time, your insurance company will replace the car.
+With new car replacement coverage, if you total your new car before a set number of miles or a set period of time, your insurance company can help to replace the car.
 The replacement will be a new vehicle of the same make and model and will have the same equipment as your original vehicle.

 Buying or leasing a car is a significant decision.
 It’s important to understand the financial risk involved when selecting and financing a car and to minimize that risk as much as you can.
 Gap insurance can help with this.
 Like other types of insurance, although you hope you won’t ever need it, having it provides peace of mind and financial relief should the unexpected occur.

-Disclaimer: This article is intended to be informational in nature.
+This article is intended to be informational in nature.
 It may not be current and is subject to change without notice.
 Please contact your agent or carrier for your specific coverage implications.